2020PB/police-brutality/reports/Ohio.md

 In the interview, he stated: "This is worse than anything I received in an actual war zone,” citing special forces and contractor work in Afghanistan and East Africa.

-tags: mace, pepper-spray, tear-gas, tear-gas-canister, bike, shot, wooden-bullets, protestor
+tags: mace, pepper-spray, tear-gas, tear-gas-canister, bike, shoot, wooden-bullet, protestor

 id: oh-columbus-18